Pulmonary function tests

 Other lung diseases make the lungs scarred and smaller so that they contain too little air and are poor at transferring oxygen into the blood.
 Examples of these types of illnesses include:

-Muscular weakness can also cause abnormal test results, even if the lungs are normal, that is similar to the diseases that cause smaller lungs.
+Muscular weakness can also cause abnormal test results, even if the lungs are normal, that is, similar to the diseases that cause smaller lungs.

-There is a small risk of collapsed lung (pneumothorax) in people with a certain type of lung disease.
+There is a small risk for collapsed lung (pneumothorax) in people with a certain type of lung disease.
 The test should not be given to a person who has experienced a recent heart attack, has certain other types of heart disease, or has had a recent collapsed lung.

-Gold WM, Koth LL.
-Pulmonary function testing.
-In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
+Bhakta NR, Kaminsky DA.
+Pulmonary function testing: physiologic and testing principles.
+In: Broaddus VC, Ernst JD, King TE, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 25.
+7th ed.
+Philadelphia, PA: Elsevier; 2021:chap 31.

 Scanlon PD.
 Respiratory function: mechanisms and testing.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
-25th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 85.
+Goldman-Cecil Medicine.
+26th ed.
+Philadelphia, PA: Elsevier; 2020:chap 79.

-Last reviewed on: 11/19/2015
+Last reviewed on: 12/6/2021

-Reviewed by: Denis Hadjiliadis, MD, MHS, Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Reviewed by: Denis Hadjiliadis, MD, MHS, Paul F. Harron, Jr. Associate Professor of Medicine, Pulmonary, Allergy, and Critical Care, Perelman School of Medicine, University of Pennsylvania, Philadelphia, PA.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.